 Enjoy fish cheaply with these easy, healthy tuna patties.

-These tuna patties are a family favourite – the kids like to eat them and because I hide a bunch of vegetables in them, I’m happy they are getting enough veggies.
+These tuna patties are a family favourite of ours.
+The kids like to eat them, which is always a win!
+And because I hide a bunch of vegetables in them, I’m happy they are getting enough veggies.

 Alternatively, you can use salmon instead of tuna.